Nitishsharma9/NitishSharma9/README.md

     * [GitHub Repo - All questions and answers](https://github.com/Nitishsharma9/interview-questions/blob/main/README.md#table-of-contents)

 ---
-I create blog posts and open source packages mainly about python and data engineering.
-I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
-You can see a full list of what I am up to on [waylonwalker.com](waylonwalker.com).
  If you found value in something I have created, I  I would love to see you join.

 ---

 ### Boy Scout Rule